hugobiais/call-gigi/README.md

 ## API endpoints

 - `POST /get-user-info`: Called by the Voice agent at the start of every inbound call, it returns the user's information to be injected into the system prompt of the agent.
-See **Inbound Call Webhook URL** on Retell.
+See [Inbound call webhook](https://docs.retellai.com/features/inbound-call-webhook) on Retell.
 - `POST /update-user-info`: Called by the Voice agent at the end of every inbound call, it gets the transcript of the call, passes it to OpenAI GPT-4o with Structured output to JSON Schema to extract the updated user information.
 It compute the greenflahs embeddings of the user and then updates the user's information in the database.
 See **Agent Level Webhook URL** on Retell.
 - (EARLY) `POST /match-users`: Called by Supabase webhook when an update is made on the `user` table, in particular when the `greenflags_vector_embedding` column has been updated.
 It then uses a custom Supabase SQL function (`match_users_by_greenflags`) to find the most similar users and stores the match in the `greenflags_embedding_matches` table.